Quantum colored strings in the hole-doped $t$-$J_z$ model: Numerical Results

 \subsection{Pinning field}

 Following the Zaanen's description, the quantum strings in cuprates are ``rivers of charge"~\cite{Zaanen01}, or maybe alternatively rephrased as ``holes moving in the river."
 In our new scenario, three distinct CPs can move in the CS.
-Next, we can introduce a small pinning field $-V_\text{p} (1 - n_{i,\uparrow} - n_{i,\downarrow})$ at site-$i$ with the field strength $V_\text{p}=0.5$ to tweezer the CS, as shown in the second rows of Fig.~\ref{fig09}(a-c).
+Next, we can introduce a small pinning field $-V_\text{p} (1 - n_{i,\uparrow} - n_{i,\downarrow})$ at site-$i$ with the field strength $V_\text{p}=0.5$ to tweezer the CS {[Figs.~\ref{fig09}(a2,b2,c2)]}.

 As illustrated in Fig.~\ref{fig09}, both the effective model and the $t$-$J_z$ model demonstrate that the pinning field is capable of dragging CS to the vicinity of the right edge column.
 In these cases, the field strength is much larger than the kinetic energy of the CS, which is approximately $2 t_\text{s}$.
-At large $J_z$ (Fig.~\ref{fig09}(a,b)), the CS bends when its distance from the edge column falls within the range of the characteristic distance $d_\text{ec} > L_{s} / 2$, indicating a deviation from a rigid ``hardcore" behavior.
-When the pinning field shifts to the last third $x$-position (Fig.~\ref{fig09}(a8,b8,c8)), it is unable to pin the CS because the deformation energy of the CS becomes larger than the pinning energy.
-At smaller $J_z=0.6$, the string can feel the edge column earlier (Fig.~\ref{fig09}(c4)), which reflects a larger core radius, thereby supporting the notion of the CS softening in Fig.~\ref{fig08}.
+At large $J_z$ {[Figs.~\ref{fig09}(a,b)]}, the CS bends when its distance from the edge column falls within the range of the characteristic distance $d_\text{ec} > L_{s} / 2$, indicating a deviation from a rigid ``hardcore" behavior.
+When the pinning field shifts to the last third $x$-position {[Figs.~\ref{fig09}(a8,b8,c8)]}, it is unable to pin the CS because the deformation energy of the CS becomes larger than the pinning energy.
+At smaller $J_z=0.6$, the string can feel the edge column earlier {[Fig.~\ref{fig09}(c4)]}, which reflects a larger core radius, thereby supporting the notion of the CS softening in Fig.~\ref{fig08}.